 And in case you missed it one of the 2020 California wildfires was attributed to gender reveal plans gone wrong.

 How about we just stop with this gender reveal nonsense?

-Thanks for reading.
-This was Popcorn’s Pages, observations and questions from a practicing and always in-training sacred clown.
-And watch this space, Popcorn may soon have her own blog.
-Hasta la vista, people.
+This has been Popcorn’s Pages: observations and questions from a cosmic clown in-training to become a sacred clown.
+Watch this space, Popcorn may soon have her own blog.